WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

   fields whose names are listed in that exchange's `Signed-Headers` header field ({{signed-headers}}), in the order they appear in that header field.
-If a response header field name from `Signed-Headers` does not appear in the exchange's response header fields, the exchange has no significant parts.
+If a response header field name from `Signed-Headers` does not appear in the exchange's response header fields, the exchange has no significant headers.
-* The exchange's payload body (Section 3.3 of {{!RFC7230}}).
-Note that the payload body is the message body with any transfer encodings removed.

-If the exchange's `Signed-Headers` header field is not present, doesn't parse as a Structured Header ({{!I-D.ietf-httpbis-header-structure}}) or doesn't follow the constraints on its value described in {{signed-headers}}, the exchange has no significant parts.
+If the exchange's `Signed-Headers` header field is not present, doesn't parse as a Structured Header ({{!I-D.ietf-httpbis-header-structure}}) or doesn't follow the constraints on its value described in {{signed-headers}}, the exchange has no significant headers.

 ### Open Questions

-Do the significant parts of an exchange need to include the `Signed-Headers` header field itself?
+Do the significant headers of an exchange need to include the `Signed-Headers` header field itself?

-## CBOR representation of an exchange ## {#cbor-representation}
+## CBOR representation of exchange headers ## {#cbor-representation}

-To sign an exchange, it needs to be serialized into a byte string.
-Since intermediaries and [distributors](#uc-explicit-distributor) might rearrange, add, or just reserialize headers, and this can change the HPACK encoding, we can't use the literal bytes of the header frames as this serialization.
+To sign an exchange's headers, they need to be serialized into a byte string.
+Since intermediaries and [distributors](#uc-explicit-distributor) might rearrange, add, or just reserialize headers, we can't use the literal bytes of the headers as this serialization.
 Instead, this section defines a CBOR representation that can be embedded into other CBOR, canonically serialized ({{canonical-cbor}}), and then signed.

-The CBOR representation of an exchange `exchange` is the CBOR ({{!RFC7049}}) array with the following content:
+The CBOR representation of an exchange `exchange`'s headers is the CBOR ({{!RFC7049}}) array with the following content:

-1. The text string "request".
 1. The map mapping:
    * The byte string ':method' to the byte string containing `exchange`'s request's method.
    * The byte string ':url' to the byte string containing `exchange`'s request's effective request URI.
-1. The text string "response".
 1. The map mapping:
    * the byte string ':status' to the byte string containing `exchange`'s response's 3-digit status code, and
    * for each response header field in `exchange`, the header field's name as a byte string to the header field's value as a byte string.
-1. The text string "payload".
-1. The byte string containing `exchange`'s response's payload body (Section 3.3 of {{!RFC7230}}).
-Note that the payload body is the message body with any transfer encodings removed.

 ### Example ### {#example-cbor-representation}